 In April 2015, Lao People’s Democratic Republic became the first country to introduce Japanese encephalitis (JE) vaccine with Gavi funding.
 By the end of 2018, 1,655,362 million children had been immunised against JE through Gavi-supported routine programmes, while 16,676,510 million had been reached through vaccination campaigns, resulting in over 18 million children in total being vaccinated.

 Over the past two decades, Gavi has helped protect a generation against some of the world’s deadliest diseases.
-However, 1.5 million people, including over 600,000 children under the age of five, are still dying from vaccine-preventable diseases, while climate change, conflict and urbanisation are combining to make it easier for outbreaks to spread.
+However, 1.5 million people are still dying from vaccine-preventable diseases, while climate change, conflict and urbanisation are combining to make it easier for outbreaks to spread.

 19.4 million children worldwide miss out on basic vaccines.
 78% of these children live in Gavi-supported countries